W-Edward/terminal-pacman/README.md

   The four ghosts in our game are not necessarily chasing Pac-man all the time.
 Occasionally, ghosts will be in a "scatter" mode where they target their corner tiles instead of pac-man.
 On the other hand, when ghosts engaged their "chase" mode, the program will check pac-man's positions and assign ghosts to chase after it.

 ### Generation of random game sets or events
+ Pacman's fruits will appear in random positions of the map in random times.
+This helps increases the game score.

 ### Data structures for storing game status
+ Objects' positions and direction (Pacman, ghosts) are stored in sets of integers. (two variables namely x,y representing coordinates)
+ Game score will be stored as an integer.

 ### Dynamic memory management